mmeendez8/mmeendez8.github.io/_posts/2024-02-08-video-segmentation.md

 Video segmentation is a topic that condenses a lot of different tasks which can have multiple names.
 I personaly like the taxonomy used in the [Youtube-VOS Dataset](https://youtube-vos.org/dataset/) which is one of the main benchmarks in this field so I will stick with it through this post.
 The different tasks are:

 - **Video Object Segmentation (VOS)**: Semi-supervised video object segmentation targets at segmenting a particular object instance throughout the entire video sequence given only the object mask of the first frame.
-- **Video Instance Segmentation (VOS)**: Video Instance Segmentation (VIS) extends image instance segmentation to videos, aiming to segment and track object instances across frames.
+- **Video Instance Segmentation (VIS)**: Video Instance Segmentation (VIS) extends image instance segmentation to videos, aiming to segment and track object instances across frames.
 - **Referring Video Object Segmentation (RVOS)**: Referring Video Object Segmentation (RVOS) is a task that requires to segment a particular object instance in a video given a natural language expression that refers to the object instance.

 [maybe add figure explaining the difference between them]

-## Dataset section?
-hello

 ## Key concepts

 ### Input sequence length

-The input sequence length or clip(aka the number of frames a model can process in parallel) is key in video instance segmentation.
-This is a very similar issue to the one faced by LLMs.
-Longer sequences offer more temporal context, helping in accurately segmenting objects across frames, especially in scenarios of occlusion and appearance variation.
-However, they also demand higher computational resources and extend training and inference times.
-Think that transformers have a quadratic complexity with respect to the sequence length.
-Thus, balancing sequence length with computational feasibility and model capability is essential for optimizing performance and efficiency in video instance segmentation tasks.
+The input sequence length, or clip, is crucial for VIS.
+Longer sequences provide more context for accurately segmenting objects, even during occlusion and appearance changes.
+However, they require more computational power and increase training and inference times.
+Thus, it's vital to balance sequence length with computational efficiency and model capability to optimize performance in VIS tasks.
+Think that transformers have a quadratic complexity with respect to the sequence length so most of the models we are going to discuss are trained with very short clips (mostly between 2 and 8 frames).

-### Offline vs Onlne
+### Offline vs Online

-Many video instance segmentation approaches are categorized as offline, where the entire video is analyzed as a single input.
-This method is particularly feasible for datasets composed of short clips, with the primary requirement being the model's capacity to handle the longest clip in the dataset.
-On the other hand, online methods handle video frames as they arrive, requiring immediate predictions without seeing future frames.
-This can complicate maintaining consistency over time.
-They typically use shorter input sequences to balance accuracy with the demands of instant processing.
+Many VIS approaches are categorized as offline, analyzing the entire video in one go, ideal for short clips and dependent on the model's capacity for the longest clip.
+On the other hand,, online methods process video frames sequentially, without access to future frames.
+For online processing, videos are divided into overlapping chunks, and results from these segments are merged using a rule-based post-tracking method.
+This approach ensures continuous tracking across the video by analyzing and linking instances from overlapping segments.

 ### Stride